 Experts see the great potential for AI in pharmacy, especially in the two main areas:

 – predicting treatment results

 Let’s focus now on each of these areas and find out how AI can be beneficial for the pharmacy

 Drug Design with AI Analytics

 The first step in drug development is to understand the biological origin of a given disease and its resistance mechanisms.
-However, in the traditional process, it is very challenging to integrate the large amount of data sources — and then find the relevant patterns.
+However, in the traditional process, it is very challenging to integrate a large amount of data sources — and then find the relevant patterns.
 Machine learning algorithms can do that easily and analyze thousands of sources just in seconds.
 And that happens already!
 MIT scientists have created a system that analyzes available science data and on that basis makes a compound.
 Researchers have tested the device and, with it, managed to make 15 medicines.
 Almost without human assistance!
 For example, they have managed to create a machine-made aspirin, and four non-steroidal anti-inflammatory drugs.

 Another challenge the scientists are facing every time they develop a new medicine is clinical tests.
 In order to succeed you have to find suitable candidates – first animals and then humans.
 AI with its machine learning can considerably speed up the process of looking for these candidates and rejecting the wrong ones.
 AI analytics can analyze genetic information to identify the proper patients for the tests.
 AI/ML can also reduce data errors, such as duplicate entries.
 AI algorithms, therefore, can indicate the perfect candidates for the clinical tests.
 As a result, it reduces animal testing and human clinical trials in pharmacy, because more data can be gained without their participation.

 What’s more, AI is very helpful in data analytics.
 Machine learning algorithms can screen hundreds of thousands of molecules in the human body to find biomarkers – particles that with 100% certainty indicate if you have given disease.
 That makes the process quicker and cheaper.